stephaniiema/webdev-labs/README.md

 # Labs for NU CS 396 Introduction to Web Development
-Includes concept practice and partial implementations of various elements of PhotoApp, an imitation of Instagram.
+Includes concept practice and partial implementations of various elements of PhotoApp.

+## PhotoApp

+PhotoApp is a photo sharing app inspired by Instagram.
+Functionality includes: following/unfollowing users from the sidebar, liking/unliking posts,  bookmarking/unbookmaking posts, commenting on posts, and a modal display which shows all of the comments under a post.
+A user must log in and can only see their own posts and posts from accounts they are following.

 For the result of the full implementation see http://stephaniema-photo-app.herokuapp.com/ (username: webdev, password: password).